The Faison/Obrecht Connection: A Recipe for Horror

 Imagine being married to Cesar Faison.
 Imagine, if you can, being in love with him.
 That is the situation in which Dr. Liesl Obrecht, aka Leisl Westbourne, finds herself.
 Cold and domineering, she lost her medical license for operating on live patients.
 Ouch!

-With parents like Faison and Obrecht, it's no wonder that their daughter, Dr. Lisa Westbourne, is a total mess.
-Now pregnant and claiming the baby belongs to Patrick Drake, she is part of her mother's diabolical scheme to destroy her nemesis, Anna Devane, with whom Faison has been in love for years.
+With parents like Faison and Obrecht, it's no wonder that their daughter, Dr. Britt Westbourne, is a total mess.
+When pregnant with Dante and Lulu's child, she claimed the baby belonged to Patrick Drake.
+She was part of her mother's diabolical scheme to destroy her nemesis, Anna Devane, with whom Faison has been in love for years.
 Gati jokes, "My husband says, 'That Dr. Obrecht, she's scary!'"

 As for playing Dr. Obrecht: "I love this character.
 Ron Carlivati and the writing staff are geniuses.
 I'm always so excited when I get a script.
 She speaks with a certain style, intelligent and harsh. ...This is a German character, but Swiss German, bright and sharp.
 It's fun to climb into a character and do things I would never do.
 She's dark and terrorizing; I'm low key and easy going.
 She's a powerhouse.
 Faison is her everything.
 I have admired him, loved him -- he's her god, her genius."